NilsBrause/waylandpp/README.md

                                uint32_t version)
       { std::cout << interface << " v" << version << std::endl; };

-An example for using menber functions can be found under example/test.cpp.
+An example for using member functions can be found under example/opengles.cpp or example/shm.cpp.